BV-BRC/BV-BRC-Docs/docroot/system_documentation/system_architecture.rst

 **Data formats:**

 Objects of any type may be stored in the workspace, but most typically objects are simple text files, often stored in JSON format.
-Additionally, all objects are assigned a type (e.g., Genome, Model, FeatureSet), and this type indicates how the object is treated when viewed on the PATRIC website, as well as the handling of the object by automated processing scripts built into the workspace.
+Additionally, all objects are assigned a type (e.g., Genome, Model, FeatureSet), and this type indicates how the object is treated when viewed on the BV-BRC website, as well as the handling of the object by automated processing scripts built into the workspace.
 The types accepted by the workspace are configurable and completely extensible.

 **Database structure:**